graphhopper/geocoder-converter/README.md

 # GraphHopper Geocoder Converter

 Converts a geocoding response from Nominatim, Gisgraphy, or OpenCageData to a GraphHopper geocoding response.
-This makes it easy to use different geocoders using the same interface.
+The geocoding converter makes it easy to use different geocoders using the same interface.
-A user queries this API and the converter is then querying the geocoding provider getting the corresponding response and converting it to the GraphHopper response format.
+A user queries the converter and the converter then queries the geocoding provider getting the corresponding response and converting it to the GraphHopper response format.

 [![Build Status](https://travis-ci.org/graphhopper/geocoder-converter.svg?branch=master)](https://travis-ci.org/graphhopper/geocoder-converter)